 – The consistency of coverage can be a negative if your travel is varied in type and destination; your insurance needs for a weekend trip to Disney are different from those on a two-week safari, for example.

-– Because costs can vary so greatly by trip, trip cancellation coverage may be limited or not included in the most economical annual plans.
+– Because costs can vary so greatly from one trip to the next, trip cancellation coverage may be limited or not included in the most economical annual plans.

 – If you run into problems on more than one trip, you might start to run up against policy pay-out limits.